EtchUK/Etch.OrchardCore.Menu/README.md

 Content editors can choose an image from the media library that will be displayed on the front-end linked to either a content item or an external URL.

+### Notifcation Menu Item

+Display a count driven by a query alongside a menu item, an example would be a count of the number of available jobs.

 ### SVG Menu Item

 This menu item contains a code field that should be populated with an `svg` element that will be displayed on the front-end linked to either a content item or an external URL.